 The outdoor experiences are closed for the season.
-They will reopen in 2021.
+They will reopen March 13.

 One of the most decorated players in American soccer history and the only American male to play in four FIFA World Cups (2002, 2006, 2010 and 2014), DaMarcus Beasley will be featured along the Avenue of Champions.
 The U.S. Men’s National Team legend has 124 caps to his credit.
 Born in Ft.
 Wayne, Indiana, Beasley played in the 1999 Under-17 World Cup in New Zealand, and was awarded the Silver Ball, given to the tournament’s second-best player.
 He was also selected to the 1998 NSCAA High School All-American Team and named Parade All-America High School co-Player of the Year in 1999.